RecordPlayerAdvice.comUpdated March 2026

 Take Our Quiz

-If you want to enjoy vinyl without building a traditional hi-fi system, Bluetooth turntables make that possible.
+If you want to enjoy vinyl without building a traditional hi-fi system, a wireless turntable setup makes that possible.
+Already own a turntable?
+Skip to our wireless adapter section for how to add Bluetooth to any deck.

 TurntablePrice (reviewed)Best For